4 Tips To Train How To Use Suggestive Selling For Add-Ons

 Would it be motorization for the blinds?
 Some fabric treatments around the window?

-The important thing is to not prejudge whether they can afford it.
-Remember: you are selling wants, not needs.
+The important thing is to not prejudge whether the the customer can afford it.

 The add-ons are the biggest wants, as the customer has already said yes to spend the money – now they can treat themselves to something that makes the choice more personal, more convenient, or more attractive.